nginxinc/kubernetes-ingress/docs/content/tutorials/ingress-path-regex-annotation.md

 ---
 title: Ingresses Path Matching Using Path-Regex Annotation
 description: |
-  How to customize Simple Ingress and Mergeable Ingress types with path-regex annotations.
+  How to customize Ingress and Mergeable Ingress types with path-regex annotations.
 weight: 1800
 doctypes: ["concept"]
 toc: true